entropie/ytdltt/README.md

 ytdltt listens to the `yt/dl` MQTT topic and downloads YouTube videos or audio using `yt-dlp`.

+The intended usecase is that this apps runs as systemd service (user is fine).
+It watches a mqtt topic for a JSON string of paramters, downloads the content and another mqtt topic to reply a wormhole code to the sender who will be able to use that code to download directly.

+We have chosen json because it should work well with node-red.

 ### Features

 - Audio or video download via URL prefix: